SPKB24/Simple-Recipe/README.md

 For our data sets we plan to use walmarts api and/or openfoodfacts data.
 - https://developer.walmartlabs.com/docs/read/JSONP_Response
 - https://world.openfoodfacts.org/data
 Using this data we will be able to provide more diverse options for the user.
-Using these dats sets will make the project way more interesting for the user.
+These data sets will help provide the user with a more diverse recipe list and make our lives easier.

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?